FarronF/limerick-council-meetings/meetings/2014/11/24-Full Meeting of Limerick City and County Council/Minutes of Special Meeting of Limerick City and County Council - 30 September 2014.md

 modified to read ‘domestic’ water charges as businesses and the farming community

-were already paying water charges.---
+were already paying water charges.
+---
 20

 Following further discussion, the Cathaoirleach directed that a vote be taken